 Feeling defeated and shutting off the program was not uncommon.
 Here’s one of my masking attempts 20 minutes later:

 This was until I discovered a new way to mask hair.
-Browsing through a DPR forum thread on ReMask 4, I stumbled into a new and effective idea for masking out people.
+Browsing through a DPR forum thread on ReMask, I stumbled into a new and effective idea for masking out people from the background.

 “It can’t be this easy!” were my initial thoughts.
 But after so many struggles to get a clean mask, I had to try it out…and it worked!
 So now I will share this method with you.